 - Death by Adaptation: Arya kills Trant in the fifth season finale.
 As of the release of A Dance with Dragons, Trant is still alive.

 - Dirty Coward: He doesn't dare to speak when Tyrion tells Bronn to kill Meryn if he says another word.
-Later, his loyalty to Joffrey provides a convenient excuse to not leave the castle walls in order to save Sansa during a city riot.
-In Season 5 he's perfectly happy to beat little girls but he's reduced to a crying coward when Arya Stark stabs him in the eyes and cuts his throat, thus proving the Hound's statement completely correct.
+Later, his loyalty to Joffrey provides a convenient excuse to not leave the castle walls in order to save Sansa during a city riot, meaning Sandor Clegane has to step in.
+In Season 5 he's perfectly happy to beat little girls but he's reduced to a crying coward when Arya Stark stabs him in the eyes and cuts his throat.

 - The Dog Bites Back: Gets back at Tyrion during his trial by relating some of their run-ins.
 While Trant is being spiteful and stacking the context against Tyrion, Trant does not actually lie in his statement.